chinapedia/wikipedia.abstract.en/Page/Hobart.md

 History

-John_Glover_-_Mount_Wellington_and_Hobart_Town_from_Kangaroo_Point_-_Google_Art_Project.jpg's 1834 painting _Mount Wellington and Hobart Town from Kangaroo Point_ depicts Aboriginal Tasmanians dancing in the foreground.]]
+'s 1834 painting _Mount Wellington and Hobart Town from Kangaroo Point_ depicts Aboriginal Tasmanians dancing in the foreground.]]
 The first European settlement began in 1803 as a military camp at Risdon Cove on the eastern shores of the Derwent River, amid British concerns over the presence of French explorers.
 In 1804, along with the military, settlers and convicts from the abandoned Port Phillip settlement, the camp at Risdon Cove was moved by Captain David Collins to a better location at the present site of Hobart at Sullivans Cove.
 The city, initially known as _Hobart Town_ or _Hobarton_, was named after Lord Hobart, the British secretary of state for war and the colonies.

 The area's indigenous inhabitants were members of the semi-nomadic _Mouheneener_ tribe.[15]
 Violent conflict with the European settlers, and the effects of diseases brought by them, dramatically reduced the aboriginal population, which was rapidly replaced by free settlers and the convict population.
 Charles Darwin visited Hobart Town in February 1836 as part of the Beagle expedition.
 He writes of Hobart and the Derwent estuary in his _Voyage of the Beagle_: